JemRF/max7219/README.md

 # max7219
-A library for the MAX7219 7 segment 8 digit display with decimals
+A library for the MAX7219 7 segment 8 digit display with decimals.